The History of the Norse settlements in Ireland during the Viking Age

 During the late part of the 8th century the Norsemen commenced to set sail from Britain to Ireland and starting from the mid 9th century they built significant settlements that will later on evolve into modern day Dublin, Limerick or Cork.

 Their incursions to the British Isles consisted at first of raiding and plundering Catholic monasteries and transporting the loot back to Scandinavia.
 They would also take slaves from among the indigenous Gaelic-speaking population.
+It seems that the Viking raiders who pillaged the eastern coastline of Ireland were initially of Norwegian descent.
+Subsequently, they were followed by other organized groups of Danish Vikings.

 Along with the passing of time, some of the Norwegian Vikings who attacked the Catholic abbeys decided to settle down in Ireland and they subsequently built settlements in the areas of present day Dublin (Dyflin), Limerick (Hlymrekr), Cork, Wexford, Waterford (Veðrafjǫrðr), Carlingford, Strangford, Lough Foyle, Annagassan, Arklow, Youghal and Lough Ree.